HamidAliakbarlou/Feature-Selection-with-Metaheuristics/README.md

 #### Coding from scratch for feature selection process (Python implementation of the Genetic Algorithm to select the best features for machine learning):

+Feature selection is a critical stage in machine learning, enhancing both computational efficiency and predictive accuracy by retaining only the most pertinent predictors.
+Alongside widely used supervised feature selection approaches such as filter and wrapper methods, global search methods like Genetic Algorithm emerge as potent techniques for this purpose.

-In this project, we offer a modern metaheuristic methods for finding feasible solutions with a machine learning model (Support Vector Machine) for feature selection tasks: Simulated Annealing, Variable Neighborhood Search, and Genetic Algorithm.
+In our project, we introduce modern metaheuristic methods designed to identify viable solutions in feature selection tasks using a Support Vector Machine model.
+This includes Simulated Annealing, Variable Neighborhood Search, and Genetic Algorithm, offering a diverse array of approaches to optimize feature selection processes.

 ## Dataset
 The dataset we used for this project is the German Credit Data, which categorises loan applicants